Attendant: It says your name's Danger Powers.

-- Playing with a Trope: Arguably one of the entire purposes of the series, as it parodies, spins, exaggerates, lampshades, and puts an odd twist on everything from random dance scenes to celebrity cameos to under-the-credits scenes.
+- Playing with a Trope: The entire purposes of the series, as it parodies, spins, exaggerates, lampshades, and puts an odd twist on everything from random dance scenes to celebrity cameos to under-the-credits scenes.

 - Pretty in Mink: The models in the second movie, and Austin wearing a pimp coat in the third.